taolson/Admiran/doc/Language.md

     ordering ::= EQ | LT | GT

-`expr`s can then be compared by either using one of the builtin polymorphic comparison functions `_eq`, `_ne`, `_lt`, `_le`, `_gt`, `_ge`:
+`expr`s can then be compared by either using one of the built-in polymorphic comparison functions `_eq`, `_ne`, `_lt`, `_le`, `_gt`, `_ge`:

     litZero :: expr -> bool